-You’ll probably have to pay for damage out of pocket, unless you can prove any of the damage was caused by a covered event.
+You’ll probably have to pay for damages out of pocket, unless you can prove any of the damage was caused by a covered event.
 For example, say a tree fell on your roof during the flood.
 You may be covered for roof damage depending on how your policy

 You may also be able to get a federal disaster recovery loan.
-The government sometimes offers these no or low interest loans to communities to help with recovery.
+The government sometimes offers these no or low-interest loans to communities to help with recovery.

 How can I ready my home for a storm?